Dual spaces of lattices and semidistributive lattices: Introduction

 In Section~\ref{sec:dualspacesSDL} of this paper we apply the combined approach of~\cite{P5} by using Urquhart's MDFIPs for the elements of the dual of a general lattice $\Lalg$ and we study such a dual of $\Lalg$ as a TiRS digraph $(X_\Lalg,E)$ using the Plo\v{s}\v{c}ica binary relation $E$ on the vertices.
 We recall that in~\cite{P5} we characterized the dual digraphs of finite join and meet semidistributive lattices (the topology plays no role in the finite case).
 Our results relied on a characterization of finite join and meet semidistributive lattices by Adaricheva and Nation~\cite[Theorem 3-1.4]{AN-Ch3}.
 Yet this characterization cannot be generalized to the infinite case (cf.~\cite[Theorem 3-1.27]{AN-Ch3}).

-Therefore, to characterize general join and meet semidistributive lattices by their dual digraphs, we needed to develop a different method to that used in~\cite{P5}.
-We employ a characterization of join and meet semidistributive lattices by forbidden sublattices.
-This characterization was firstly achieved in 1975 by Davey, Poguntke and Rival~\cite{DPR-75} for lattices of finite length.
-However, for our needs we use its generalization into the class of all lattices as presented in~\cite[Theorem 3-1.27]{AN-Ch3}, which was originally due to J\'{o}nsson and Rival~\cite{JR79}.
-It says that a general (possibly infinite) lattice $\Lalg$ is join semidistributive if and only if the lattice $\Fil (\Id (\Lalg ))$ of all filters of the ideal lattice $\Id (\Lalg )$ of $\Lalg$ contains none of the six lattices presented in Figure~\ref{fig:dual-examples}.
+Section~\ref{sec:dualspacesSDL} aims to identify a possible characterisation of join and meet semidistributive lattices by their dual digraphs.
+This is a challenging task and it requires a different method to that used in~\cite{P5}.

-We show that if the dual digraph $(X_\Lalg,E)$ of a general lattice $\Lalg$ (with bounds) contains no two distinct MDFIPs with the same ideal, then $\Lalg$ is join semidistributive.
-This sufficient condition for join semidistributivity of a general lattice $\Lalg$ is obtained with a relatively short proof.
-We have managed to prove that the same condition is also necessary for the join semidistributivity of a general lattice $\Lalg$.
-The proof in this direction is much longer, yet we find it really interesting and appealing.
-Dually, one can then obtain that a general lattice $\Lalg$ (with bounds) is meet semidistributive if and only if its dual digraph $(X_\Lalg,E)$ contains no two different MDFIPs with the same filter.
+We are able to show that if the dual digraph $(X_\Lalg,E)$ of a general lattice $\Lalg$ (with bounds) contains no two distinct MDFIPs with the same ideal, then $\Lalg$ is join semidistributive.
+Hence we give a natural sufficient condition for join semidistributivity of a general lattice $\Lalg$.
+Dually, one can then obtain that a general lattice $\Lalg$ (with bounds) is meet semidistributive provided its dual digraph $(X_\Lalg,E)$ contains no two different MDFIPs with the same filter.